nitaybz/homebridge-tado-ac/README.md

     - Temperature Unit
     - Swing
     - Rotation Speeds
-7. Humidity sensor as a different accessory since
+7. Humidity sensor as a seperated accessory
 8. Much faster status update - makes the accessories load much faster in Home app
 9. Easy config - Only username and password are required now to enjoy all features.